Chairman's Corporate Governance Statement

 The Board comprises:

-The letters of appointment of all Directors are available for inspection at the Company’s registered office during normal business hours.
-All the Non-Executive Directors are expected to dedicate at least 2 days per month to the Company.
+All the Non-Executive Directors are expected to dedicate at least two days per month to the Company.
 One third of the Board are subject to re-election at each AGM.

-The Board is satisfied as it has a suitable balance between independence on the one hand, and knowledge of the Company on the other.
+The Board is satisfied it has a suitable balance between independence on the one hand, and knowledge of the Company on the other.
 All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational, enabling the Board to discharge its duties and responsibilities effectively.
-As at 30 September 2022, Richard Cooper had an interest in 1,070,400 shares.
-He, nor the other Directors, believe that his shareholding is significant on assessment of the impact upon his independence.

-The Company has Audit and Remuneration Committees.
+The Company has Audit, Nominations and Remuneration Committees with defined terms of reference.
 The Board believes that the Committees have the necessary skills and knowledge to discharge their duties effectively.

 Directors’ conflict of interest